Kentico/xperience-google-searchconsole/README.md

 ## Using the custom module

-After [installing](#import-the-custom-module) and [authenticating](#authenticate-with-google), Xperience users can access the new __Google search console__ application found in the __Content management__ category.
+After [installing](#import-the-custom-module) and [authenticating](#authenticate-with-google), Xperience users can access the new __Google Search Console__ application found in the __Content management__ category.
 Permission to this application can be configured using standard [module permissions](https://docs.xperience.io/managing-users/configuring-permissions).
 The application's interface is divided into three sections:

 ![Module sections](/Assets/modulesections.png)